Guilherme-Beckman/order-manager/README.md

 ### Order Management:
 - Customers can browse menus, add items to the cart, and place orders.
-- Restaurants receive notifications of new orders and can accept, reject, or update the status.
+- Restaurants receive new orders and can accept, reject, or update the status.
 - Implement a queue system with RabbitMQ to process orders asynchronously and scalably.

-### Integration with AWS:
-- Utilize AWS services such as EC2 for hosting applications, S3 for static file storage (product images), and RDS for relational database.

-### Automated Testing:
-- Write unit and integration tests to ensure code quality using JUnit and Mockito.
-- Utilize API testing tools to test the integrity and functionality of the RESTful API.

 ### API Documentation:
-- Generate automatic API documentation using Swagger to facilitate integration with the frontend and provide a clear reference for developers.
+- Generate automatic API documentation using Postman to facilitate integration with the frontend and provide a clear reference for developers.

 ### Database
 The project uses MongoDB as the database.
 MongoDB is a NoSQL database that provides flexibility and scalability for storing and managing data.